ResearchComputing/Documentation/sbatch-Status-Codes.md

 | `AssociationMaxJobsLimit`| Maximum number of jobs for your job’s association have been met; job will run eventually.   |
 | `AssociationNodeLimit`   | All nodes assigned to your job’s specified association are in use; job will run eventually. |

-A full list of these Job State and Job Reason Codes can be found [within Slurm’s documentation.](https://slurm.schedmd.com/squeue.html#lbAF)
+A full list of these Job Reason Codes can be found [in Slurm’s documentation.](https://slurm.schedmd.com/squeue.html#lbAG)